 With more than 35 years of combined experience representing New Yorkers who have been victimized by medical errors, Oshman & Mirisola are top medical malpractice attorneys who are eager to help you.
 We understand the difficulties of presenting complex medical evidence, but also possess the required resources to gather records, data and experts that will be necessary to build a strong and solid case.
 Furthermore, we have won millions of dollars in many medical malpractice cases, including:

-Many life-altering disabilities in children are directly linked to medical error during pregnancy and/or delivery.
+Many life-altering disabilities in children are directly linked to inadequate prenatal care, medical error during pregnancy and/or delivery.

 Failure to correctly identify cancer symptoms, as well as mistaking symptoms of other illnesses for cancer are both grounds for a medical malpractice suit.